 did you know?

-did you know that cotton fiber is the most common fiber in use? and the term cotton (English/cotton, French/cotton, German/baumwolle, Russian/hlopok) at the same time means plant, often called Cotinus coggygria and fiber who grows on its seed?
+did you know that organic cotton fiber is the most common fiber in use? and the term cotton (English/cotton, French/cotton, German/baumwolle, Russian/hlopok) at the same time means plant, often called Cotinus coggygria and fiber who grows on its seed?

 history of cotton use takes us to unimaginable distant years, in the area of today’s Mexico, where archeologists have found cotton balls 7000 years old. for the first time in Europe, cotton clothes were brought by Arab traders in the year 800. considering that cotton clothes were soft, gentle, translucent and pleasant to the touch, it was called woven wind, and because of the price, it was called white gold.

 modern clothes we use today is unimaginable without cotton. from our first to last day our skin is in contact with cotton. thanks to the development of science and biotechnological achievements cotton cultivation are significantly accelerated and therefor it rapidly becomes accessible to all people worldwide. nevertheless, because of bioengineering, pesticides, and chemicals, a big part of cotton clothes on the market is not so pleasant anymore and completely safe for human. modern days massive cultivation of cotton with herbicides, pesticides, and synthetic fertilizers, the use of GMO seeds enormously violates natural laws of the planet and doesn’t benefit at all.